 I'm going to write a few articles over the next few weeks on sleep.
 I believe that relaxation, including sleep, is something that is very undervalued by many of us.
-Getting enough sleep can be the difference between being be able to deal with stress and anxiety with resilience and not coping at all.
+Getting enough sleep can be the difference between being able to deal with stress and anxiety with resilience and not coping at all.
 I am fairly certain that most of us do not get enough sleep.

 So, today we’ll focus on your body’s circadian rhythm.

 When the eye senses light, it sends a signal to your brain to be awake.
-When it becomes dark in the evening, your body produces melatonin, often called the sleepy hormone signaling your body to sleep at night.
+When it becomes dark in the evening, your body produces melatonin, often called the sleepy hormone signalling your body to sleep at night.
 The combination of biological processes in response to light and darkness are crucial factors for your body to remain synchronized and able to sleep at the right time.

 Artificial light is one of the biggest causes of sleep deprivation in modern humans, and, stay with me here, it’s all to do with blue and red light.
-In the morning you will find that light has a blue tone, and in the evenings, the light becomes more red.
+In the morning you will find that light has a blue tone, and in the evenings, the light becomes redder.
 If you pay close attention you will see it for yourself.
 Get up early and check out the colour of the light, then later in the day see how the light is.
 I have no doubt you’ll notice the difference.

 “One of the best biological cues we have to what time of day it is is light.
-And it turns out that blue light in particular is very effective at basically predicting when morning is,” chemistry researcher Brian Zoltowski says in a video from the American Chemical Society.
+And it turns out that blue light, in particular, is very effective at basically predicting when morning is,” chemistry researcher Brian Zoltowski says in a video from the American Chemical Society.

 Unfortunately, smartphones and tablets are really messing with our sleep cycle – they are keeping us awake by making our bodies think that it is morning.
 They do this because they let off bright blue light.